wssbkfix/Rest4i/README.md

 2. Type of HTTP request (in this case a Get)
 3. Response: Will be results be placed in a DB file, IFS file, or passed back as a parameter?
 In this example I force the output to a data area.
 4. Processing type: Is processing based on reading a table (what is chosen here), calling another program, or nothing.
 The last scenario would be used if special logic needs to be coded.
 5. Input parameters.
 All the necessary parameters are listed here.
-In this case just one parameter is listed.
+In this case just one parameter is defined.
+Multiple parameters could be defined if a more complex where clause is called for.

 Special note.
 I did this on a system that did not have Rest4i installed, so the generated code was cut and pasted. from the tutorial manual.
 ### The MDGENPRD command parameters used